cfx-lirol/VendingMachine/README.md

 Dependencies:
 ESX
-and Not be a skid
+and not be a skid